cockroachdb/docs/v2.2/demo-automatic-rebalancing.md

 toc: true
 ---

 This page walks you through a simple demonstration of how CockroachDB automatically rebalances data as you scale.
-Starting with a 3-node local cluster, you'll lower the maximum size for a single range, the unit of data that is replicated in CockroachDB.
-You'll then run a sample workload and watch the replica count quickly increase as ranges split.
+Starting with a 3-node local cluster, you'll run a sample workload and watch the replica count quickly increase as ranges split.
 You'll then add 2 more nodes and watch how CockroachDB automatically rebalances replicas to efficiently use all available capacity.

 ## Before you begin